-The Digital Society Initiative acts as a research incubator for scholars interested in fostering better collaboration with the industry to address questions of strategic importance to the digital society through rigorous academic and applied research.
+The Digital Society Initiative (DSI) acts as a research incubator for scholars and researchers interested in fostering better collaboration with the industry to address questions of strategic importance to the digital society through rigorous academic and applied research.

-Recognizing that the future societal prosperity will be defined by how we creatively use, deploy, and assimilate digital technologies in all the sectors of the economy and by how the culture is shaped by this paradigm shift, we focus on a number of far-reaching research questions, such as:
+Recognizing that the future societal prosperity will be defined by how we creatively use, deploy, and assimilate digital technologies across all the sectors of the economy and by how the cultural norms is shaped by this paradigm shift, we focus on a number of far-reaching research questions, such as:

 The rise in “open innovation” contests has helped companies broaden their research and development while reducing their cost and risk of failure.
 Such contests easily reach large numbers of external problem solvers with a variety of backgrounds, potentially leading to faster, cheaper, and better solutions.